The Corporate Tax Planning Law Review: Canada

 Domestic law exclusions or exemptions from withholding on outbound payments

 Canada generally does not impose withholding tax on interest paid to non-residents who deal at arm's length with the Canadian-resident payer unless the interest is 'participating debt interest' (i.e., interest computed with reference to revenue, cash flow, dividends, profits, commodity price or production from property).
-Interest that is not deductible pursuant to thin capitalisation rules is recharacterised as a dividend for withholding tax purposes.
+Interest that is not deductible pursuant to the thin capitalisation rules is recharacterised as a dividend for withholding tax purposes.
 (See above for a general discussion of the back-to-back loan rules and their impact on withholding tax.)

-Dividends received from controlled foreign affiliates
+Dividends received from foreign affiliates

 Canada's system for taxation of dividends received from foreign affiliates operates largely as an exemption system.
 In this regard, active business income earned by a foreign affiliate in a country with which Canada has a tax treaty or TIEA may be repatriated to its Canadian corporate shareholders as a dividend without any further Canadian tax.